maherhasannn/wizard/api/SETUP.md

 The database is seeded with:
 - **30 users**: Including test user `gabriella@wizard.app` (password: `password123`)
+  - All users have pre-configured settings
+  - Ready to login and test immediately
 - **50 meditation tracks**: Various categories (Audio, Music, Sleep)
 - **10 power categories**: Different focus areas for personal development
 - **20 videos**: Tutorial and practice videos